apache/incubator-heron/website/content/docs/contributors/custom-metrics-sink.md

 ## Java Setup

-In order to create a custom metrics sink, you need to import the `heron-api` library into your project.
+In order to create a custom metrics sink, you need to import the `heron-spi` library into your project.

 #### Maven